A daughter and father team up to create a homegrown cotton empire

 Brakefield said founding a business has had its share of challenges to overcome.
-Because they want to keep their product grown and manufactured in America, they must deal with the consequences of a global economy and outsourcing, which include closing of certain businesses they might rely on within their supply chain.
+Because they want to keep their product grown and manufactured in America, they must deal with the consequences of a global economy and outsourcing, which includes the closing of certain businesses they rely on within their supply chain.

 “So many of these textile shops have shut down,” Brakefield said.
 “Anywhere that you go, there are women who know how to cut and sew, and there are people in other countries willing to work for significantly less than what our standard in the United States is, so it’s very difficult from the production standpoint to make something here and have it be competitive.”

-Another more surprising issue has been a misunderstanding with some more vocal users on the internet who misunderstand Red Land Cotton to be politically affiliated, either because it’s based in Alabama or because it has “Red” in its name (which is meant to describe the color of North Alabama soil as opposed to any affiliation with the Republican Party).
-Brakefield said that someone online told them that she would “make it her lifetime mission to never buy or support anything from us and called us racist.”
+Another more surprising issue is some more vocal users on the internet who misunderstood Red Land Cotton to be politically affiliated, either because it’s based in Alabama or because it has “Red” in its name (which is meant to describe the color of North Alabama soil, as opposed to any affiliation with the Republican Party).
+Brakefield said that someone online told them that she would “make it her lifetime mission to never buy or support anything from us, and called us racist.”

 Despite the difficulties, Brakefield said that business has been good since Red Land Cotton’s founding and that they’re considering expanding their product to include goods like pillows and comforters.
 In 2018 they started selling quilts.